 What do we need that our website can be viewed on the Internet?
 We need a server where our website is stored and an address (URL) so that our website can be found on the server.

 There are numerous services where you can rent server space.
 Such a service is called Webhosting.
 We will look at a few options for (free) hosting.
-If this is your first website, I recommend that you start with BitBalloon.
+My current favorite is Netlify.

-Subscribe on the Bitballoon website.
-Click on Sign Up and then choose Sign in Using Persona.
-Then enter your email address and a password.
+Sign up on the Netlify website.
+Click on Sign Up and then choose Email.
+Enter your email address and a password.

 Once you are logged in, you can simply drag your entire web folder (your Portfolio folder) in the provided space.

 Hard to believe, but that’s it.
 Once the page has been uploaded a URL is generated for you which points to your site.
 Click this URL and check whether the page is displayed correctly.